Charlie3WX/Super-Robot-Boy/README.md

 Run, use and play with it!
 ---

+After successfully compling and running the code, now you can play with it!

+Remeber, use command `enviro` in terminal to start the program

 - Controls:

-   After successfully compling and running the code, now you can play with it!

    Press `space bar` to start/stop the robot